poorvaditya18/system-design/README.md

-`This repository contains about different high level design Implementation and low level Implementation`
+`This repository contains about different high level design Implementation and low level Implementation.`

 ## HLD